 Tenants want a place where they can hang out and relax while still being in close proximity to their children as they play.
 And it doesn’t take much to create this type of family-friendly environment.
 You can easily add quality fixtures that will improve the look of your landscape and create a memorable and inviting ambiance.
-Along with picnic tables and shade structures, you can add a grate fire ring or adjustable group grill to truly transform your property.
+Along with picnic tables, you can add shade structures to truly transform your property.

 A sense of security is a vital component in attracting new residents and keeping the ones that you have.
 No parent, especially those with new children, wants their child to grow up in an unsafe environment.
 There are many simple and efficient ways to upgrade your current security strategy without breaking the budget.